damlakuleli/damlakuleli/README.md

   You can find more information about my project on its GitHub page.
 [GitHub Project Page for SAEFP](https://github.com/SAEFP)

-🧠 I’m interested in cognitive, clinical and social psychology and using neuroimagining techniques.
+🧠 I’m interested in cognitive and affective neuroscience, clinical and social psychology and using neuroimagining techniques.

-⚡ I’m passionate about using cutting edge technologies like Virtual Reality on impactful research.
+⚡ I’m passionate about using cutting edge technologies like Virtual Reality.

 📫 How to reach me:
  </a>